 It might take a nanosecond to injure yourself, but don’t kid yourself.
 Recovery takes considerably longer.
 An injury to a muscle, ligament, or bone, or the wearing away of cartilage causes pain, perhaps swelling, and discomfort.
 You need to repair those body parts to heal.
 And that means you need time.
-Healing takes time and patience.
+Successful healing or recovery takes time and patience.
+There are 3 steps of physical recovery and healing.

 - Immediate rest